Best Organic Prenatal Vitamin Guide

 The bottom line here is that the best prenatal vitamins will have methylated folate, rather than folic acid.
 If a supplement does contain folic acid, there is no reason for it to ever be higher than 600 micrograms.

-Omega Fatty Acids
+9) Omega Fatty Acids

 While omega-6 fatty acids are abundant and readily available, omega-3 fatty acids make up a much lower proportion of the modern American diet.

 Because omega-3 and -6 fatty acids are essential nutrients (cannot be synthesized by the body), they must be consumed in the diet.
-This means they are transferred via the placenta from the mother to fetus.
+This means they are transferred via the placenta from the mother to the fetus.

-There is a general consensus among medical professionals that pregnant women in the United States and Canada do not get enough omega-3 fatty acid, specifically DHA.
+There is a general consensus among medical professionals that pregnant women in the United States and Canada do not get enough omega-3 fatty acids, specifically DHA.
 Both the EPA and The ACOG recommend that pregnant women consume twelve ounces (340 grams) of seafood per week from low-mercury species.

 The recommended two servings of marine food per week will provide an average intake per day of 100 to 250 milligrams total of omega-3 fatty acids.
 Of that, 50 to 100 milligrams will be of DHA.
 For women following this recommendation, the remaining 200 to 250 milligrams of recommended DHA will have to come in supplement form.